greg7mdp/frc-shooter-software/README.md

 I code in C++ every day (and like it), so I plan on using C++ for this development.
 [OpenCV](http://opencv.org/) seems to be the standard for processing the camera output, so that's what I'll use.
 This is my first try at robotics, so I thought I would take baby steps and proceed as follows:

 1. setup raspberry pi with camera attached to the swing/tilt servo, and use OpenCV to do face detection and have the camera track the detected face.
-2. mount raspberry pi (from now on called *raspi*) and camera to the robot, with a flashlight attached to the servo in the same axis as the camera, and see if we can have the camera trach the target when the robot is driven around.
+2. mount raspberry pi (from now on called *PI*) and camera to the robot, with a flashlight attached to the servo in the same axis as the camera, and see if we can have the camera trach the target when the robot is driven around.
 3. finally connect the raspi to the [roboRIO](https://decibel.ni.com/content/docs/DOC-30419) and control the shooter and vehicle to shoot the boulders.

 ### Initial hardware order from Amazon